-The new settlement will start from the earth up.
+The new neighbourhood will start from the earth up.
 It has been designed around soil, water and the centuries-old, local pattern of human relationship with the land.
 Avenues, orchards, allotments, meadows and wooded rides will link the houses together in a shaded, green framework.
 Tree roots will be free to connect through a continuous microbially rich soil and surface water will be returned to the chalk aquifer.
 The air will be filtered by the canopies of leaves and the microclimate will be sheltered by interweaving earthworks and vegetation.

-This will be a settlement that is based on healthy soils, clean water, resilient vegetation, thriving local wildlife and a naturally cohesive community.
+This will be a neighbourhood that is based on healthy soils, clean water, resilient vegetation, thriving local wildlife and a naturally cohesive community.
 It will show how to live on the land beyond net zero while preserving the historic and current landscape character and biodiversity of the area.

 Tree Lined Streets

 17% carbon stored in leaves and branches.
 6% carbon stored in dead wood and fallen leaves.
 72% carbon stored in soil.
 6% carbon stored in roots.

 - A shaded, green framework of trees cool the streets

 - Free roots help keep the soil healthy and microbially rich

 - Soils and trees help keep carbon locked in the ground